jeremychauvet/aws-elasticbeanstalk-showroom/README.md

 ## Network oriented diagram
 ![Network architecture review](docs/architecture/network.png)

+<a name="cost-estimation"></a>
-# Billing
+# Cost estimation
-> Prices are calculated for "Frankurt" region (eu-central-1) on 27 june 2020.
-Change with time and different region.
+> :warning: Prices are calculated for "Frankurt" region (eu-central-1) on 27 june 2020.
+Values may change with time and different region.

 We use AWS Pricing generator to complete this section : https://calculator.aws/#/createCalculator